supermoe/MTG-Telegram-Fetcher-Bot/readme.md

 ```

 ### Command
-Use the **/card <name of card>** command to display for a card.
-Capitalisation and minimal spelling errors are ignored.
+Use the **/card <name of card>** command to display a card.
+Capitalization and minimal spelling errors do not affect the result.
 ```
 /card The Ur-Dragon
 ```